Volume Ⅱ: Inflationary Expansion

 "You should talk to your platoon," Asami said, a moment later, looking at Ryouko.

 "Yeah," she said, agreeing.

 She pushed herself off the vehicle, landing in the soft moss below with a slight whump, then jogged back in the direction of her platoon.

-She found about a quarter of it congregated about four tanks back, camouflaged armor blending with tank's own camouflage to look like some sort of bulbous moving plant‐thing.
+She found about a quarter of it congregated on top of a tank about four back in the line, camouflaged armor blending with their tank's own camouflage to look like some sort of bulbous moving plant‐thing.
 Given the nature of the planet, that possibility couldn't entirely be written off, especially if the aliens were relying on air or satellite surveillance trying to peer down through the jungle canopy.
 It seemed adequate enough.

 "Good to see you made it back, sir," her warrant officer greeted, as she squeezed her way onto the vehicle.
 "We were concerned when you took so long."